DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsubsection DirectOutput_FX_RGBAMatrixFX_RGBAMatrixBitmapEffect_Left Left

 The left resp.
-X position of the upper left corner of the target area for the effect (0-100).
+X position of the upper left corner in percent of the target area for the effect (0-100).